Katze Blut im Stuhl

 Numerous diseases and infections in the gastrointestinal tract can cause inflammation of the mucous membranes and associated bleeding.
 Possible causes include:

-The symptoms of these diseases are usually diarrhea, vomiting, pain and a general deterioration in health.
+These diseases are usually characterized by diarrhea, vomiting, pain and a general deterioration in health.

 Blood in your cat’s stool may also be due to parasites such as Giardia or worms These attack the mucous membranes in the stomach and intestines and cause bleeding.
 Cats affected by Giardia or worms often suffer from bloody diarrhea, vomiting, weight loss, dull fur and tiredness.
 Sometimes you can also find parts of worms in the animal's stool or vomit and thus know straight away what is wrong with your furry friend.
 Regular deworming Helps your cat control parasite infestation and prevent worse consequences.

 Blood in a cat’s stool can also be a symptom of a food allergy or intolerance.
-Diarrhea and vomiting are usually the result – in a Overreaction of the digestive tract blood may also be present.
+This is usually accompanied by diarrhea and vomiting – in a overreaction of the digestive tract blood may also be present.
 You can find out how to recognise a food allergy or intolerance in our Guide to the topic.

-Last but not least, bleeding far away from the intestine can result in blood in the stool.
-Inflammations in mouth and nose, Tumors or Injuries Due to foreign bodies or impacts, bleeding in Nose and mouth If your cat swallows some of this blood, it will eventually turn the stool black.
-Blood in the stool is also a helpful warning sign: always check your cat's mouth and airways and check that everything is OK there.
-If your cat has only had a small accident with temporary Nosebleeds this is usually not a cause for long-term concern.
-Inflammation in the mouth or a Infection of the Respiratory tract should not be taken lightly.
+Last but not least, bleeding far from the intestine can result in blood in the stool. inflammations in mouth and nose, tumors or injuries Due to foreign bodies or impacts, bleeding can occur in nose and mouth If your cat swallows some of this blood, it will eventually turn the stool black.
+Blood in the stool is also a helpful warning sign: always check your cat's mouth and airways to see if everything is OK there.
+If your cat has only had a small accident with temporary nosebleeds This is usually not a cause for long-term concern. inflammation in the mouth or a infection of the respiratory tract should not be taken lightly.

 If you discover blood on your cat's droppings in the litter box, it is likely that it is blood in the stool.
 If the color is clearly red or black, this is a symptom.
-However, you should also consider the possibility that the blood in the litter box is Blood from urine Blood in the urine can be a clear Alarm signal for cystitis, Urinary stones or Renal insufficiency But also Tumor diseases, poisoning or other triggers can result in blood in the urine.
-The accompanying symptoms are similar to those that often occur with blood in the stool: Depending on the cause, symptoms may include diarrhea, vomiting, pain, weight loss and Fever Uncleanliness and pain or problems when urinating are also sometimes associated with blood in the urine.
+However, you should also consider the possibility that the blood in the litter box is blood from the urine Blood in the urine can be a clear Alarm signal for bladder infections, urinary stones or renal insufficiency But also Tumor diseases, poisoning or other triggers can result in blood in the urine.
+The accompanying symptoms are similar to those that often occur with blood in the stool: Depending on the cause, symptoms may include diarrhea, vomiting, pain, weight loss and Fever Uncleanliness and pain or problems when urinating are sometimes accompanied by blood in the urine.

 Treatment of blood in the stool

-The treatment is then tailored to the respective cause with special Medicines or for example a Worming treatment .
-If there is a food allergy or intolerance, a Feed change on hypoallergenic diet food help.
+The treatment is then tailored to the respective cause with special medications or for example a Worming treatment .
+If there is a food allergy or intolerance, a feed change on hypoallergenic diet food help.

 Special food can also be helpful in the case of urinary stones or kidney problems .
-If an operation is necessary and your cat has lost a lot of weight, you can then, after successful treatment, give him a weight-rebuilding diet in consultation with the vet. fatten up.
+If an operation is necessary and your cat has lost a lot of weight, you can then, after successful treatment, in consultation with the vet, start a weight-loss treatment. fatten up.

 In the case of gastrointestinal complaints, it is important that your cat's digestion is not put under additional strain and that it consumes sufficient nutrients at the same time.
 For this purpose, we at KATTOVIT have easily digestible light food in our Gastro range developed to provide your cat with valuable electrolytes in case of diarrhea and digestive problems .